Expert witness services

 Mental health review tribunal (MHRT)

 Our team provides independent assessments of risk and formulation of offending.
 Assessment of personality is often a contentious issue and we are able to provide an expert opinion in these types of cases (e.g. IPDE).
+Each report is unique and depends on the needs of the referrer, and we always take an individualised approach to assessment.

 Common types of assessments and tools you may have heard of:

 Your instructions may involve issues such as: ‘risk of future sexual offending and suitability for open conditions‘ or ‘assessment of domestic violence risk and suitability/need for (a specific) treatment programme‘.
 Dr Tully and her Associates will then use their expertise to choose the most clinically and empirically relevant tools to aid report writing and formulation of professional opinion.
+Often when providing second opinions, we find that others have used tools as part of routine practice, but they may not have considered factors specific to the case and the empirical basis of the use of specific tools.
+Our team have an excellent balance of practice and academic expertise, and our assessments are always well-balanced, easy to understand, and are underpinned by psychological theory.

 The list of assessment tools below are some of the tools that are commonly used within the field of forensic psychology.
 They are assessment tools that our team may (or may not) choose to use, or these are assessments that your client may have already had, but where an independent assessment is needed to provide opinion on the case.